 MIT

-I am a research scientist at Adobe Research.
+I am a Research Scientist at Adobe Research.
 I am based in Basel, Switzerland and work as part of the AI Experiences Lab.
 I received my PhD in Electrical Engineering and Computer Science from MIT, where I worked with Prof. Stefanie Mueller in the Computer Science & Artificial Intelligence Laboratory (CSAIL).

 Google Scholar · LinkedIn · Twitter · Adobe profile · MIT profile